 Class size: The class will be limited to 12 registrants from the optics/photonics/electronics industry

 The fast-emerging field of integrated photonics, which enables photonic and electronic devices to communicate with one another within an integrated circuit package, is revolutionizing fields like low-power cloud computing, ultra-high-speed wireless, smart sensing, and augmented imaging.
 In this bootcamp, we'll cover key concepts and provide hands-on training using state-of-the-art tools.

-Rather than listen to lectures, students will solve problems using lab equipment to test photonic chips, which will prepare them for the challenges they will face in the workforce.
-Students will use chips that don't require electrical power, also known as passive chips.
+Rather than listen to lectures, students will solve problems using lab equipment to test passive photonic chips, which will prepare them for the challenges they will face in the workforce.

 What students will learn: